jurisdiction

 Interest is also taxed at the standard CIT rate and, simultaneously, is allowed as a tax deductible expense in the hands of the company that bears the interest.

-However, the CIT Code contains a limitation to the deduction of interest expenses (net of interest revenues), according to which their deduction is capped at whichever is higher:
+However, the CIT Code contains a limitation on the tax deductibility of net financing expenses according to which their deduction is capped at whichever is higher

 Any exceeding net financing expenses in a given tax year are deductible in the following 5 tax years, after deducting the net financing expenses of that same tax year, with the above-mentioned caps.